Janiczek/advent-of-code/README.md

 --------

 ```
-$ ./start.sh 2018 01     # makes a new Elm module, copies the puzzle input into it, opens it in vim
+$ ./start.sh 2018 01     # makes a new Elm module, copies the puzzle input into it, opens vim and watcher in two tmux panes
-$ ./watch.sh 2018 01     # compiles and shows the results
 ```

 May the error messages lead you towards the right dependencies :smirk: